anahid-bauer/anahid-bauer.github.io/index.md

 I'm an PhD Candidate at the [Economics Department at University of Illinois at Urbana Champaign](https://economics.illinois.edu/).

-My primary interests are in Labor economics, Industrial Organization and Economics of Innovation.
+My primary interests are in Labor Economics, Industrial Organization and Economics of Innovation.
 I'm also interested in Applied Econometrics.

 <br>